interlay/interbtc-spec/btcrelay-spec/docs/source/spec/data-model.rst

 DIFFICULTY_ADJUSTMENT_INTERVAL
 ..............................

-The interval in number of blocks at which Bitcoin adjusts its difficulty.
-Defaults to ``2016``.
+The interval in number of blocks at which Bitcoin adjusts its difficulty (approx. every 2 weeks = 2016 blocks).

 *Substrate* ::